influxdata/telegraf/plugins/inputs/influxdb/README.md

 - influxdb_subscriber: The InfluxDB subscription that metrics are collected from.
 - influxdb_tsm1_cache: The TSM cache that metrics are collected from.
 - influxdb_tsm1_engine: The TSM storage engine that metrics are collected from.
-- influxdb_tsm1_engine: The TSM storage engine that metrics are collected from.
 - influxdb_tsm1_filestore: The TSM file store that metrics are collected from.
 - influxdb_tsm1_wal: The TSM Write Ahead Log (WAL) that metrics are collected from.
 - influxdb_write: The total writes to the specified database.